NiftyZk/niftyzk/readme.md

 # NiftyBundles CLI
-A tool to bundle future transactions into a fixed size merkle tree and validate merkle proofs using a zksnark
+A tool to bundle future transactions into a fixed size merkle tree and validate merkle proofs using a zksnark on-chain

 NiftyBundles CLI is used for development for different applications where valid transactions are predetermined and distributed off-chain.
 Use cases include